 In this respect, the Developers' Association issued a Request for Proposal in February 2016, for performing the Complementary Environmental and Social Studies related to the cumulative aspects identified by the SESA as well as provision of Facility Management Services.
-The facility management company will be selected within April 2016.
+The selection of the facility management company is in process.

-The activities required are to review, update and/or confirm the various aspects related to common activities of the developers, including impact assessment of the cumulative effects of the aspects indicated above.
+The facility management activities encompass review, update and/or confirm the various aspects related to common activities of the developers, including impact assessment of the cumulative effects of the aspects indicated above.
+Corresponding mitigation measures will be suggested and the facility management company will be responsible for implementation on behalf of the

-Corresponding mitigation measures will be suggested and the Consultant will be responsible for implementation on behalf of the Developers' Association.
+Developers' Association.
 Particular focus will be put on the integration of the various work streams, including but not limited to the logistics coordination and traffic management as well as establishing Environmental and Social Management System for the PV park and E&S Team Capacity.

-Due to the above, this Form B ESIA does not include impact assessment related to the cumulative effects of the aspects above.
+With respect to the above, this Form B ESIA does not include impact assessment related to the cumulative effects of the aspects above.